Myoldmopar/EnergyPlusAPIHelper/README.md

 The helper class is then used to get an EnergyPlus API instance, which is in turn used to create a new EnergyPlus "state".
 Finally, EnergyPlus is executed with some basic command line arguments passed into the `run_energyplus` function of the main EnergyPlus API.

+## Inferring EnergyPlus path

+It is possible to call `helper = EnergyPlusHelper()` (without a path argument), in which case the helper tries to locate your E+ installation directory.

+It does so checking, in order of preference:

+* Any `energyplus` executable in your `PATH`
+* By trying to locate the most recent EnergyPlus version installed in a default location

 ## Code Quality

 [![Flake8](https://github.com/Myoldmopar/EnergyPlusAPIDemos/actions/workflows/flake8.yml/badge.svg)](https://github.com/Myoldmopar/EnergyPlusAPIDemos/actions/workflows/flake8.yml)